JeremiahBledsoe/JeremiahBledsoe/README.md

 # Hi, I'm Jeremiah Bledsoe

 I'm an IT and cybersecurity enthusiast with hands-on experience in AI/ML data operations, cloud infrastructure, and technical support.
-I’ve worked on projects across Apple’s AI ecosystem, IT program management, and startup development.
+I’ve worked on projects across Apple’s AI ecosystem, Information Technology, and startup development.

 Skills: Windows, Linux, Python, Networking, CompTIA A+